Preparing for Sales Meetings: A Step-by-Step Playbook

 - Schedule 15 minutes pre-meeting to review notes and agenda.

-Remember: Preparation isn’t about rigidity—it’s about readiness.
-When you walk in with a plan, you don’t just hope for success; you engineer it.
+Remember: Preparation isn’t about rigidity - it’s about readiness.
+When you walk into a sales meeting with a plan, you don't just hope for success; you engineer it.

 Keep Crushing!